Until Sat Jul 4 2015

 Time Out says

-Arthur Darvill will take over the role of Guy from March 17
+Arthur Darvill stars as Guy from March 17 for eight weeks.

 Phoenix Theatre 104-110 Charing Cross Rd